-I am an Assistant Professor for Data-driven Modeling and Artificial Intelligence in the Department of Mechanical Engineering and Materials Science at the University of Pittsburgh, since Sep.
-2021.
-I am also a PI and senior researcher at the International Computer Science Institute (ICSI) in Berkeley.
+I am a Senior Research Scientist and Research Group Leader, leading the Robust Deep Learning Group at the International Computer Science Institute (ICSI), an Affiliated Institute of UC Berkeley.
+I am also affiliated with the Lawrence Berkeley National Laboratory.
+Prior to this role, I was an Assistant Professor (Tenure-Track) for Data-driven Modeling and Artificial Intelligence in the Department of Mechanical Engineering and Materials Science at the University of Pittsburgh, from Sep.
+2021 to Dec.
+2022.
 Before joining U Pitt, I was a postdoctoral researcher in the Department of Statistics at UC Berkeley, where I worked with Michael Mahoney.
 I was also part of the RISELab in the Department of Electrical Engineering and Computer Sciences (EECS) at UC Berkeley.
 Before to that, I was a postdoc at the Department of Applied Mathematics at the University of Washington (UW) working with Nathan Kutz and Steven Brunton.
 I earned my PhD in Statistics at the University of St Andrews, in Dec.
 2017.
 My MSc in Applied Statistics is also from the University of St Andrews.

-I am broadly interested at the intersection of deep learning, dynamical systems, and robustness—how can we build robust and intelligent dynamical systems that are computational efficient and expressive?
+I am broadly interested in the intersection of deep learning, dynamical systems, and robustness—how can we build robust and intelligent dynamical systems that are computational efficient and expressive?
 I am also interested in leveraging tools from randomized numerical linear algebra to build modern algorithms for data-intensive applications such as fluid flows and climate science.
+Projects in my group span the space between development of robust and dynamical systems inspired neural network architectures, efficient training strategies for extracting knowledge from limited data, and data-driven modeling of scientific data.

-I am looking for highly motivated and driven PhD students and Postdocs.
+I am looking for highly motivated and driven Postdocs to join my group.
 Drop me an email, if my research interests sparks your interest.

 PhD in Statistics, 2017